Published at 2021, April 18th

 Eko is a local currency created by members of the Findhorn Ecovillage through a legal entity that was formed in 2002.
 All the community members and businesses within the eco-village, plus 2 pubs and a café in the neighboring village, accept the local currency Eko.

 The local currency Eko brought multiple benefits to the Findhorn community.
-First, there’s a purchasing power that stays within the local economy – since it’s the only place where that accepts it.
+First, there’s a purchasing power that stays within the local economy – since it’s the only place where it is accepted.

 Then in the first year of the system, Ekos are estimated to have generated a turnover of business of approximately £150,000 – an average of ten full spending cycles for each note (Gaia Education, 2021).